Starting a Business in UAE

 UAE related forum posts

-Dubai is favoured for its permissive approach to business and commerce, exemplified by its liberal standards and regulations.
-Unlike other countries in the region, Dubai does not suffer from the hindrance of theocratic dogma.
+The UAE is favoured for its permissive approach to business and commerce, exemplified by its liberal standards and regulations.
+Unlike other countries in the region, The UAE does not suffer from the hindrance of theocratic dogma.
 This is especially good news for women wanting to establish themselves there, with no social or travelling restraints, you are free to do as you wish.

 What is the currency and exchange rate?

-The currency used in Dubai is the United Arab Emirates Dirham (AED).
-For an up-to-the-minute exchange rate please use the currency converter located at the side.
+The currency used in the UAE is the United Arab Emirates Dirham (AED).

 How is the climate/weather?